TNT-RAD/qa-challenge/README.md

 # Challenge Details

-This application has various bugs and security issues which you are not expected to fix.
-The goal of this challenge is to write automated tests that expose issues in the sample application.

-Write a Python program that implements unit tests for this application, subject to the following constraints:

-1. The program must be executable from the command line
-2. The program must display a summary of test results upon completion
-3. The program must give some indication of progress while executing

-Additionally, document the following:
+The goal of this challenge is to write and execute a test plan to identify bugs in this application.
+Note that you are not expected to fix any of the bugs that you find.
+Your response should consist of the following:

+1. A test plan detailing the tests that should be conducted in order to rigorously test the application UI.
+This can be in any format you like, but you should consider adding at least the following for each test:
+    1. Inputs and any expected outputs
+    1. Any expected validation errors
+    1. Pass and failure conditions
+    1. Brief explanations for the above to explain your reasoning
+1. A test report detailing the results of manually running your tests on the application.
+This can be in any format you like, but you should consider adding at least the following:
+    1. A summary of assumptions you make, including where you felt a particular requirement could be interpreted multiple ways
-1. A summary of items tested by your program
+    1. A summary of items you tested
-2. A summary of problems in the sample application found by your program
+    1. A summary of problems you found in the application

 For bonus points, you can optionally complete the following tasks:

-1. Implement additional unit tests for the sample application UI, and document items tested and problems found
-2. Document issues with the UI functionality, API design, code structure, or anything else in the sample application that you consider problematic but that is not covered by your tests

-Document any assumptions you make, including where you felt a particular requirement could be interpreted multiple ways.
+1. Expand your test plan and test report to test the application API as well as the UI
+1. Write automated tests for the API and / or UI of this application.
+You should use the Python language, but may use any testing frameworks and libraries you like
+1. Perform a review of the application codebase, documenting any issues you find, such as:
+    1. coding style
+    1. correctness
+    1. security issues